mdn/translated-content/files/ru/web/api/settimeout/index.md

 [Historically](http://code.google.com/p/chromium/issues/detail?id=792#c10) browsers implement `setTimeout()` "clamping": successive `setTimeout()` calls with `delay` smaller than the "minimum delay" limit are forced to use at least the minimum delay.
 The minimum delay, `DOM_MIN_TIMEOUT_VALUE`, is 4 ms (stored in a preference in Firefox: `dom.min_timeout_value`), with a `DOM_CLAMP_TIMEOUT_NESTING_LEVEL` of 5ms.

 In fact, 4ms is [specified by the HTML5 spec](http://www.whatwg.org/specs/web-apps/current-work/multipage/timers.html#timers) and is consistent across browsers released in 2010 and onward.
-Prior to, the minimum timeout value for nested timeouts was 10 ms.
+Prior to Gecko 5.0, the minimum timeout value for nested timeouts was 10 ms.

 In addition to "clamping", the timeout can also fire later when the page (or the OS/browser itself) is busy with other tasks.